 When you refuse to be a combatant with your teen, they will be in a one-way battle and may give up the fight.
 No matter how difficult it may be not to get into a screaming match or to point fingers, you are the adult and the parent here, so keep your wits about you if you can.

 We all get angry sometimes, but you can mirror the right behavior for your teen by expressing your anger without hurting anyone or putting another person down.
+We need to model fair fighting rules for families.
 If we parents get belligerent when someone cuts us off on the highway or short changes us at the supermarket, we are not mirroring positive behavior for our teen to follow.

 6. Validate your teen.